 In addition to seeing the legislation passed, Maureen helped to develop the actual training program.
-Making Educators Partners in Youth Suicide Prevention is a user-friendly, free online course that has been approved as best practices by the Suicide Prevention Resource Center and has received praise from the nearly 350,000 educators throughout the United States who have completed the course.
-SPTS has developed and presented in person presentations to over 12,500 additional educators across the country.
-Assuming that most of these educators has direct contact with at least 25 students, over 8.75 million students may have been impacted by the positive lessons these educators have received about identifying and reaching out to students at potential suicide risk.
+Making Educators Partners in Youth Suicide Prevention is a user-friendly, free online course that has been approved as best practices by the Suicide Prevention Resource Center and has received praise from the nearly 550,000 educators throughout the United States who have completed the course.
+SPTS has developed and presented in person presentations to over 30,000 additional educators across the country.
+Annually it is estimated that SPTS serves 375,000 individuals.
+Assuming that most of these educators has direct contact with at least 25 students, over 14.5 million students may have been impacted by the positive lessons these educators have received about identifying and reaching out to students at potential suicide risk.

 The core values that define SPTS and its founding board are: